Liga MX | Andre-Pierre Gignac scores his 200th goal with Tigres and joins a select group in Mexican football

-Front Andre-Pierre Gignac Keep writing your name in golden letters in the history of Liga MX, This Wednesday the Frenchman scored his 200th goal in the team shirt. tigers And joined a select group of Aztec football.
+Front Andre-Pierre Gignac Keep writing your name in golden letters in the history of Liga MX, This Wednesday, the Frenchman signed Tigres’ 1-2 victory over Lyon and scored his 200th goal with the northern shirt, thus joining the select group of Aztec football.

 Gignac joins historic Mexican football list